RobTillaart/Arduino/libraries/DHTNEW/readme.md

 # DHTNew

-Arduino library for DHT11 and DHT22 with automatic sensortype recognition.
+Arduino library for DHT11 and DHT22 with automatic sensor type recognition.

 ## Description